 Auckland, New Zealand's largest city with a population of 1.8 million, is the country’s main economic and commercial center.
 Sometimes called the "City of Sails," Auckland is the home port of more boats per capita than any other city in the world.
 Spread out across an isthmus outlined by the Pacific Ocean, Waitemata and Manukua Harbours, Auckland is very much defined by its neighborhoods, each with a distinctive character and tempo.
 With large Polynesian and Asian populations, Auckland is also a multicultural showpiece.
 Kiwis (New Zealanders) are blessed with a land rich in natural beauty, and even though Auckland is the largest city in the archipelago, it still offers easy access to nature, be it the forests that circle the city or the many islands in the surrounding waters.

-Students participating in this program will take two courses taught by University of Auckland faculty, a Faculty Director's Seminar taught by the HWS Faculty Director, and an internship/school placement.
+Students participating in this program will take two courses taught by University of Auckland faculty and two courses offered by the HWS Faculty Director.

 The Maori are the indigenous people of New Zealand.
 Students in this course receive a broad overview of contemporary Maori society, an introduction to history that informs current issues, basic Maori language skills, and first-hand experience with the marae as a special place.
 The course parallels New Zealand: An Interdisciplinary Study, expanding the discussion of history, politics, culture, literature, and education.

-This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5, but is of particular interest to education students, especially those who wish to take advantage of the school placement as noted above.
-Students either must have taken an education course or participated in the Education Certification Program.
+This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students will be placed in homestays while in Auckland, arranged through the University of Auckland, and will stay in a variety of accommodation types while on excursions, including student hostels, hotels, or cabins.